tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

 #### Adding Additional Authors or Reviewers

-When updates are made beyond those of formatting changes, small corrections, or basic upkeep, the Author(s) who made the changes, as well as the Expert Reviewer who verified the change, shall add themselves to the corresponding sections in the [TIP Header Preamble](#tip-header-preamble).
+When updates are made beyond those of formatting changes, small corrections, or basic upkeep, the Author(s) who made the changes shall add themselves to the corresponding sections in the [TIP Header Preamble](#tip-header-preamble).

 ## TIP Structure and Content